 NAME: Ellen Hadden

 4.5 In the absence of the DSL and the deputy DSL the most senior member of staff in school will assume responsibility for any child protection matters that arise.
-Any deputies should be trained to the same standard as the designated safeguarding lead.
+Any deputies will be trained to the same standard as the designated safeguarding lead.

 4.6 Early Years provision is part of the school therefore there is no need to appoint an additional person, nursery operates within the school day.